catherineisonline/pizza-time-with-react/README.md

 - Added a very easy piece of code that changes the title tag depending on the page I am on.
 There are more advance ways like React Helmet or React meta tags however I don't need it right now, works perfect as it is now.

+### Day 4

+- I added slider to the header section.
+I was planning to make it with good old JavaScript however I learned about awesome React component called React Alice Carousel.
+React Alice Carousel is a React component for building content galleries, content rotators and any React carousels.
+I didn't have spend a lot of time and code to create the carousel and it is something I will definitely will use a lot from now on.
+It's very easy to install and use.
+Feel free to check it out <a href="https://www.npmjs.com/package/react-alice-carousel">here</a> and other awesome resources at the end of this file

 ## Useful Resources

 - <a href="https://magic.reactjs.net/htmltojsx.htm">HTML to JSX</a> - a great tool to compile HTML to JSX.
 - <a href="https://www.lipsum.com/feed/html">Lorem Ipsum</a> - dummy text generator, there no need to think of big articles on your own.
 - <a href="https://react-leaflet.js.org/">Leaflet</a> - map API.
 It's a second project where I use it and I like it a lot.
 It's free and doesn't require any credit card info if you want to use it for some small projects.
 - <a href="https://icons8.com/">Icons8</a> - very good collection of icons, in case you cannot find what you needed on FontAwesome.
+- <a href="https://www.npmjs.com/package/react-alice-carousel">React Alice Carousel</a> - React Alice Carousel is a React component for building content galleries, content rotators and any React carousels.